 In the meantime, schedule overnight stays at a memory-care facility so you can get some relief.
 Do everything you can to avoid caregiver burnout or health issues of your own.
 If you aren’t ready for another level of care, make sure that someone else is close by.

 Respite care is one situation for which you should plan ahead.
 You may have an emergency or an important trip that would require being away from the person for whom you are caring.
 That means looking into respite providers and talking with family, friends and neighbors you trust with helping out in an emergency.

 Try a provider or alternative caregiver out in a non-emergency situation, so you’re ready if the need arises.
-That makes it a good idea to have contact information for the dementia patient’s medical team as well as a list of all current medications (with dosage and frequency taken) easily accessible at all times.
+It’s a good idea to have contact information for the dementia patient’s medical team as well as a list of all current medications (with dosage and frequency taken) easily accessible at all times.

 Respite services come in many forms.
 In-home care services range from companion services to home health aides.
 Skilled care services help dementia patients with medication and other medical issues.
 Adult day centers, which often provide meals and transportation, offer a place where the person with Alzheimer’s can be with others in a safe environment while staff members lead planned activities.
 Residential facilities may offer the option for a stay overnight, for a few days or a few weeks.

 The cost for in-house respite services varies and is usually not covered by insurance or Medicare.
 However, many private foundations have been set up to provide respite care and help caregivers who need a break.